+Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Loans and receivables (including due from related parties and other financial assets) are measured at amortised cost using the effective interest method, less any impairment.